Countly/countly-sdk-documentation/java/next.md

 view.stop(true);</code><code class="java"></code></pre>
 <h1 id="h_01HABV0K6CCY07B2BS5JVW72QQ">Device ID Management</h1>
 <p>
-  <span>A device ID is a unique identifier for your users.&nbsp;</span><span>You may specify the device ID yourself or allow the SDK to generate it.
+  <span>A device ID is a unique identifier for your users.& ;</span><span>You may specify the device ID yourself or allow the SDK to generate it.
 When providing one yourself, keep in mind that it has to be unique for all users.
 Some potential sources for such an id may be the users username, email or some other internal ID used by your other systems.</span>
 </p>
 <h2 id="h_01HABV0K6C0RVYQ6JWPQ2EXR55">Retrieving Current Device ID</h2>
 <p>